-Washington, D.C. -- Federal funds have been made available by the Federal Emergency Management Agency (FEMA) to help Nevada battle the uncontrolled Arrow Creek fire located in Washoe County.
+Washington, DC -- The Federal Emergency Management Agency (FEMA) authorized the use of federal funds today to help Nevada fight the uncontrolled Antelope fire burning in Washoe County.

-According to the agency, the state's request for federal fire suppression aid was approved last night after it was reported that the blaze had razed four homes and forced between 250 and 300 people to flee another 150 threatened residences in the towns of Arrow Creek and Windy Hill southwest of Reno.
-The fire, which was started by lightning, had consumed more than 1,000 acres of land at the time of the request.
+The state's request for federal fire suppression assistance was approved immediately after it was reported that the blaze was threatening farm areas and 150 homes in the Antelope Valley subdivision located about eight miles northwest of the city of Reno.
+The fire, which was started by lightning yesterday, had burned 800 acres of land and forced the evacuation of 100 people at the time of the request.

-Under the authorizations, FEMA will pay 70 percent of the state's eligible firefighting costs that are above $329,727.
+Under the authorizations, FEMA is paying 70 percent of the state's eligible firefighting costs that are above $329,727.
 The figure, called a floor cost, is derived through a formula based on the state's five-year annual average cost for fighting fires.